 There are many times when you cannot use cost as basis.
 In these cases, the FMV or the adjusted basis of property may be used.
-Adjusted basis is defined in the preceding discussion, and FMV is defined next.
+Adjusted basis is discussed earlier.
+FMV is discussed next.

 Fair market value (FMV).
-FMV is the price at which the property would change hands between a buyer and a seller, neither having to buy or sell, and both having reasonable knowledge of all necessary facts.
-Sales of similar property, on or about the same date, may be helpful in figuring the property's FMV.
+FMV is the price at which property would change hands between a buyer and a seller, neither having to buy or sell, and both having reasonable knowledge of all necessary facts.
+Sales of similar property on or about the same date may be helpful in figuring the property's FMV.